Wall Street drifts, heading for worst week since December

 The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, rose to 3.71% from 3.66% late Thursday.
 The two-year yield, which moves more on expectations for the Fed, ticked up to 4.51% from 4.48%.
 It was at 4.08% just over a week ago and is near its highest level since November.

 One area the Fed has focused on keeping under control is expectations for inflation among U.S. households.
-If those took off, the fear is that it could create a self-reinforcing cycle that only worsens inflation.
+If those took off, the fear is that a self-reinforcing cycle could take hold that only worsens inflation.

-A preliminary report on Friday showed that expectations for year-ahead inflation rose to 4.2% from from 3.9% in January, according to the University of Michigan.
-But that’s also down from 4.4% in December.
+A preliminary report Friday showed expectations for year-ahead inflation rose to 4.2% from from 3.9% in January, according to the University of Michigan.
+But that’s still down from 4.4% in December.
+The report also showed mixed sentiment about the economy, though the overall reading was a bit better than expected.

+Companies in recent weeks have also been delivering a mixed set of earnings reports for the end of 2022.

 Given worries about still-high inflation and a slowing economy eating into corporate profits, analysts have been cutting their forecasts for upcoming earnings for companies.
 So far this year, analysts have cut their expectations for S&P 500 companies’ first-quarter earnings by 4.5%, according to strategists at Credit Suisse.
 That’s a deeper cut than average.